processone/docs.ejabberd.im/content/admin/configuration.md

 Examples:

--   The simpliest configuration of the module:
+-   The simplest configuration of the module:

 		modules: